-Oxford is looking for the best and brightest candidates, irrespective of their age or background.
+Oxford is looking for the candidates with the most academic potential, irrespective of their age or background.
 Just like everyone else who applies, mature students need to demonstrate academic ability and commitment to study. ('Mature student' means 21 or over at the start of October in your first year.)

 Mature students are very welcome to attend our main University open days for prospective undergraduate students.